The value of timing information in event-triggered control: Extension to vector systems

 Corollary~\ref{Stability} can be generalized, provided $(A,B)$ is stabilizable, using a linear control $u(t)=-K\hat{x}(t)$ with $A-BK$ Hurwitz.
 This is a consequence of Theorem~\ref{thm:Sufvector} which guarantees that, using the stated communication rate, the state estimation error for each coordinate converges to zero exponentially fast.

-\red{ \begin{remark} {\rm In our discussion we have assumed that $\hat{x}(t)$ is known to both controller and sensor.
-Since the sensor has access to the state, using the system dynamics it can deduce $u(t)$, and then obtain $\hat{x}(t)$, cf.~\cite{sahai2006necessity}.
-Note that the controller design for our sufficient condition is linear $u(t)=-K\hat{x}(t)$, thus the sensor can deduce $\hat{x}(t)$ assuming that $BK$ is invertible.
+\red{ \begin{remark} {\rm In our discussion, we have assumed that $\hat{x}(t)$ is known to both controller and sensor.
+Since the sensor has access to the state, using the system dynamics, it can deduce $u(t)$, and then obtain $\hat{x}(t)$, cf.~\cite{sahai2006necessity}.
+Note that the controller design for our sufficient condition is linear $u(t)=-K\hat{x}(t)$, and thus the sensor can deduce $\hat{x}(t)$ assuming that $BK$ is invertible.
+Alternatively, the controller can directly signal the acknowledgment of the reception of the packet (and as a result $t_c^k$) to the sensor by applying a control input to the system that excites a specific frequency of the state each time a symbol has been received, and the sensor can construct $\hat{x}(t)$ at all time $t$ if it knows the decoding rule at the controller.
 On the other hand, assuming knowledge of $\hat{x}(t)$ at the sensor does not affect the generality of the necessary condition.} \oprocend \end{remark}}